-ProWritingAid Review: Will This Grammar Tool Fix Your Writing Issues?
+ProWritingAid Review: Will This Grammar Checker Fix Your Writing Issues?

 I’ll add one caveat here that I think is important to mention in any discussion of grammar checkers and writing tools.

-Grammar checkers are meant to help you find issues in your writing and offer possible solutions.
+Grammar checkers are meant to help you find spelling errors, grammatical mistakes, and style issues in your writing and offer possible solutions.
 ProWritingAid is remarkably good at understanding context and usage and suggesting the correct solutions.
-That said, like any grammar checker, it’s still important that when you use it, you consider each suggestion carefully and feel free to reject any that aren’t helpful.
+That said, like any online editor, it’s still important that when you use it, you consider each suggestion carefully and feel free to reject any that aren’t helpful.

-No matter what grammar checker you choose, if you blanket accept every change it suggests, you will introduce new errors into your writing.
+No matter what grammar checker you choose, if you blanket accept every change it suggests, you will introduce new grammatical errors into your writing.
 In that sense, grammar checkers will never fully replace a good editor.

 But they’ll get you a lot closer to a perfectly edited piece of writing.
-And ProWritingAid’s features go so far beyond grammar checking, I believe it’s a useful tool for any writer.
+And ProWritingAid’s features go so far beyond grammar checking and style suggestions, I believe it’s a useful tool for any writer.

 The Verdict: Would This Editor Recommend ProWritingAid?

 I’ll be honest, I came in a skeptic.
 I believe strongly in the value of a good editor.
-Even with all the reports ProWritingAid offers, I don’t think there will ever be a full replacement for the human element.
+Even with all the reports ProWritingAid offers, I don’t think there will ever be a full replacement for the professional editor.

 That said, I was blown away by all the features included in ProWritingAid.
 Here's my honest ProWritingAid review: I think this is an incredibly helpful tool for writers at every level.